Staying fit, active, and mentally healthy is crucial for senior citizens to maintain a good quality of life.

 9. Eat better

 This often overlooked health benefit becomes even more important as we age.
 Not only does meditation create awareness of your own physical body.
-A recent UCLA study showed that practicing mindfulness can actually decrease loneliness in seniors.
+A recent UCLA study showed that practicing mindfulness can decrease loneliness in seniors.

 Simply teaching the mind to be aware of the present allows many seniors to feel connected to the world around them.
 Thereby creating a sense of community with the world at large.